Curly Hair Adventures

 The Morning After

 A good brunch spot to cure your hangovers; they have all the brunch classics including mimosas, benedicts, pancakes, and more.
-They have an indoor space and a patio outside, we choose the latter.
+They have an indoor space and a patio outside, so we chose the latter.
 I really loved the music they played (mainly 90’s-20’s hits) and their selection of creative lattes.

 Tim Horton’s